7dJx1qP/stashdb-userscripts/README.md

 ![Allow cors - Tamper Monkey](images/allow-cors-tamper-monkey.png?raw=true "Allow cors - Tamper Monkey")

+*Known issues: If username/password access is enabled in stash, Firefox + Tampermonkey does not work, but Firefox + Violentmonkey works.
+Both work in Chrome*

 ## Developing

 Each userscript source is split into two files: